beancount/docs/docs/beancount_language_syntax.md

 ***Note for Ledger users.*** Ledger does not have separate narration and payee fields, it has only one field, which is referred to by the “Payee” metadata tag, and the narration ends up in a saved comment (a “persistent note”).
 In Beancount, a Transaction object simply has two fields: payee and narration, where payee just happens to have an empty value a lot of the time.

-For a deeper discussion of how and when to use payees or not, see [<span class="underline">Payees, Subaccounts, and Assets</span>](http://furius.ca/beancount/doc/payee).
+For a deeper discussion of how and when to use payees or not, see [<u>Payees, Subaccounts, and Assets</u>](http://furius.ca/beancount/doc/payee).

 #### Costs and Prices<a id="costs-and-prices"></a>